gvozdvmozgu/sqruff-zed/README.md

 By default, Zed uses Prettier as the SQL formatter.

-To fix this, use sqruff’s LSP formatter by adding to your `settings.json`:, use sqruff’s LSP formatter by adding to your `settings.json`:
+To fix this, use sqruff’s LSP formatter by adding to your `settings.json`:

 ```json
   "languages": {